Sports science is about methods, and not applications of technology

 • scientific theories

-It is therefore important that your data collection (approach) must be influenced by the questions per se; so the process of data collection may not necessarily require sophisticated tools.
+It is therefore crucial that your data collection approach is directly guided by the specific questions at hand; thus, the process of collecting data may not necessarily require sophisticated tools.

-Nevertheless, using the right tools for data collection is important.
-Nowadays, wearable technologies are often used in team sports settings, endurance and/or other athletes to measure heart rate, distance covered, among others (constantly utilized by sports scientists).
+Nevertheless, using the right tools for data collection is crucial.
+Nowadays, wearable technologies are frequently employed in team sports settings, as well as by endurance athletes and others, to measure metrics such as heart rate and distance covered, among others.
+These tools are constantly utilized by sports scientists to enhance performance analysis.

 The same assessments would be conducted by sports scientists to determine the links between specific fitness qualities and performance, so as to emphasize training intervention accordingly; by addressing performance gaps.

-Therefore, before thinking about which technology to use, you need to set a question (and consider the scientific process above).
-What is the performance issue you would like to sort out? does it require technology or not (at all).
+Therefore, before deciding on which technology to use, it’s essential to first establish a clear question and consider the scientific process.
+What performance issue are you aiming to address?
+Does it truly require technology, or can it be resolved without it?

-The collected data must be interpreted accordingly.
-Relate them with other information about athletes (e.g., health, wellness, injury, training load, other test data).
+The collected data must be interpreted in context, relating it to other relevant information about the athletes, such as health, wellness, injury status, training load, and other test data.

-Sports scientists can offer training solutions, using scientific methods.
-But there are no genuine scientists who could provide all and immediate answers for all training/athlete issues or questions.
-Everything needs to be planned, and there is the process to consider.
+Sports scientists can offer training solutions using scientific methods, but no true scientist can provide instant answers to all training or athlete-related issues.
+Everything needs to be carefully planned, and there is certain process that must be thoughtfully considered.

-Additionally, a sports scientist may offer a certain level of professional opinion based on experience or knowledge (scientifically based), which reflects his/her occupation (e.g., as a trainer, nutritionist, psychologist); or else, whatever you see is not a real sports science.
+Additionally, a "sports scientist" may provide a professional opinion based on experience or scientific knowledge, which reflect his/her specific expertise (e.g., as a trainer, nutritionist, psychologist).
+Still, if the scientific basis is absent, then what you see cannot be considered genuine sports science.

-Who can be a sports scientist? individuals who consistently apply appropriate scientific methods to enhance athletic and/or sports performance including a professor, lecturer, CEO, director, manager, technical director, training expert, medical doctor, physiotherapist, physiologist, nutritionist, dietitian, psychologist, technical coach, fitness coach, chemist, or even a student; anyone.
+Who can be a sports scientist?
+Any individual who consistently applies appropriate scientific methods to enhance athletic or sports performance.
+This can include a professor, lecturer, CEO, director, manager, technical director, training expert, medical doctor, physiotherapist, physiologist, nutritionist, dietitian, psychologist, technical coach, fitness coach, chemist, or even a student - anyone who is dedicated to using "real science" to improve performance.

 Post a Comment